Augmented Reality

 Stakeholder Type

-AR refers to the use of display technologies, usually embedded in smart glasses, to overlay digital information and virtual objects onto a user's view of the real world.
-AR is part of a broader extended reality (XR) ecosystem1 but its blending of real and virtual makes it qualitatively different and more impactful from other XR technologies like virtual reality and telepresence.
-The technology is already finding applications in education,2 workplace training,3 and industry.4 In combination with data streams from the expanding Internet of Things,5 AR will create an intuitive new layer of information for workers — allowing them to easily and continuously check the status of industrial processes, for example, or providing navigation tools when operating in unfamiliar surroundings.
+AR refers to the use of display technologies, usually embedded in smart glasses, to overlay digital information and virtual objects onto a user’s view of the real world.
+AR is part of a broader extended reality (XR) ecosystem1, but its blending of real and virtual makes it qualitatively different from and more impactful than other XR technologies like virtual reality and telepresence.
+Consumer-grade headsets from Apple and Meta are already bringing a limited vision of AR to the masses.
+And the technology is finding applications in education2 3, workplace training4 5 and industry.6 7 In combination with data streams from the expanding internet of things,8 AR will create an intuitive new layer of information for workers — allowing them to easily and continuously check the status of industrial processes, for example, or providing navigation tools when operating in unfamiliar surroundings.

 The ultimate promise of AR is a fundamental transition in the way people interact with computers.
 Everything people currently use their smartphones for may eventually be beamed directly onto AR glasses that augment their field of view.
-These glasses can provide an always-on overlay of digital information, mediated by AI that personalises what is displayed to the user's needs.
-As hardware improves it could also become possible to seamlessly switch between augmented and virtual reality, opening a door to the “Metaverse”, which — despite the hype — should be taken seriously as a likely future phenomenon.6 The blurring of the boundaries between the physical and digital worlds that this entails holds unknown and potentially enormous implications for society.
+This shift is being accelerated by the search for devices that can take full advantage of recent breakthroughs in AI language and visual skills.
+AR headsets could open the door to AI “co-pilots” that see the world from your perspective, providing an always-on, highly personalised overlay of digital information.
+As hardware improves it could also become possible to seamlessly switch between augmented and virtual reality, opening a door to the “metaverse”, which — despite the hype — should be taken seriously as a likely future phenomenon.9 The blurring of the boundaries between the physical and digital worlds that this entails holds unknown and potentially enormous implications for society.

 Emerging Topic: